8 Real Estate Metrics to Monitor Performance

 As we’ve covered, real estate marketing metrics are a way to monitor performance and invest in the campaigns that produce the best results.
 One metric doesn’t tell the entire story–it’s about tracking various data points and making sense of the bigger picture.

-Whether you work at an agency or you’re on the marketing team of a real estate firm, take the time to analyze performance.
+Whether you work at a niche real estate agency or you’re on the marketing team of a real estate firm, take the time to analyze performance.
 It’s the only way to create impactful content, improve marketing performance, and demonstrate results.

 Reporting on the numbers is easier than you think–automate the entire process with a tool like AgencyAnalytics.
 That way, you’ll have more time to focus on closing more deals.